JeffVallyath/geometry-of-endorsement/README.md

 # Geometry of Endorsement

 **Geometry of Endorsement studies when a model that correctly reports updated information actually uses that information as the state governing its later decisions.
 The project began with a linearly readable support/opposition relation and progressed through causal intervention and learned context editing.
-The central finding is that these notions can end up coming apart: different histories can be updated to the same intended current facts, the model can report those facts correctly, and somehow despite this, later decisions can still depend on the values that were supposedly replaced.**
+The central finding is that these notions can end up coming apart: different histories can be updated to the same intended current facts, the model can report those facts correctly, yet later decisions can still depend on information that was supposedly replaced.**

 For the short logical progression, see [Project Strategy](PROJECT_STRATEGY.md).
 The quantitative record is in [Results and Claims](docs/RESULTS_AND_CLAIMS.md).
 Human-review procedures are described in [Human Review](docs/HUMAN_REVIEW.md), and reproduction instructions are in [Reproducibility](REPRODUCIBILITY.md).

 The moral motivation is rather straightforward.
-A model can say that things like fairness, autonomy, privacy, harm, or a duty supports or opposes an action.
+A model can say that considerations like fairness, autonomy, privacy, harm, or a duty support or oppose an action.
 What matters is whether those reported relations are actually the ones shaping its later moral judgments.

 For example, suppose an update changes the model’s view so that fairness now counts against an action.
 If the model reports that new relation correctly, but later decisions still depend on whether fairness used to count for or against the action, then the direct report has not fully captured the moral state driving its behavior.